Matekotw/Python/README.md

-Here are 3 simple projects using Python.
-This demonstrates my skills and interest in the following areas:
+Here are three simple projects using Python that demonstrate my skills and interest in the following areas of coding and cybersecurity:

-The first project is a password generator, the second is a QR code generator, and the third is a password checker.
+1) The first project is a password generator.
+2) The second project is a QR code generator.
+3) The third project is a password checker.

-To open it, you need to have a Python editor, import some modules like string, secret, and qrcode, and then simply run the code.
+To run these projects, you will need a Python editor and the necessary modules.

+For the password generator (PassGen.py), you will need the "secrets" and "strings" modules.
+For the QR code generator (qr_code_gen.py), you will need the "qrcode" module.

+To run the programs:
+1) Open a new project in a Python editor.
-Please remember the following necessary modules:
+2) Install the necessary modules.

-1) secrets, strings --> PassGen.py
-2)  qrcode --> qr_code_gen.py
+3) Run the programs.